fpirri/gothings-raspi-install/README.md

 ###### 4.3- Install COMPOSE

 This step follows this [tutorial](https://dev.to/rohansawant/installing-docker-and-docker-compose-on-the-raspberry-pi-in-5-simple-steps-3mgl) to install docker-compose.
-This step is a time-consuming one: in my raspi zero w it spent more than an hour to go.
+This step is a time-consuming one: in my raspi zero w it spent an hour to go.

 ###### 4.4- Test